Children’s Eye Care & Eye Exams

 - Protecting Their Eyes From The Sun: Children are especially vulnerable to damaging UV rays because they typically spend significant time outdoors.
 Provide your child with UV coated sunglasses and a hat for protection.

-Arrange an eye exam* today with one of our eye doctors to ensure your child is receiving high-quality care.
+Schedule an eye exam* today with one of our eye doctors to ensure your child is receiving high-quality care.